jfroelich/rss-reader/docs/tests/test.md

 // is a test database name.
 Then I can simply do things like use test0, test1,
 // etc, and the counter guarantees each db name is unique.
 On the other hand,
 // I could run tests serially.

+// TODO: each test could take a custom console parameter, then i could do things
+// like implement a bufferedlogger, then queue messages per logger (per test),
+// then flush on test complete together with using console.group and groupEnd,
+// to get a cleaner console.
+Alternatively I could use an html-based logger
+// that appends log messages to the test view so that there is no need to even
+// open the console area and instead just view the page to run tests